LinkedIn private mode keeps your profile information hidden as you browse other people’s profiles on LinkedIn. But what’s the point?

 You never want your competitors to know you’re checking out their progress, being in incognito mode is necessary to keep your efforts unknown.

-LinkedIn is the main platform for recruiters looking to headhunt since it’s basically a giant database of CVs.
+LinkedIn is the primary platform for recruiters looking to headhunt since it’s a giant database of CVs.
 In fact, 87% of recruiters regularly use the platform to find candidates.

-But the same concept applies – when you’re recruiting, you might not want everyone you look at to know there is a recruiter looking at their profile.
+But the same concept applies – when you’re recruiting, you might not want everyone you look at to know a recruiter looking at their profile.

 Using LinkedIn private browsing allows you to create a shortlist of suitable candidates without alerting people to what’s going on.

 Once you have a shortlist of potential candidates, you can then turn your profile back to a public profile and reach out with a strong, personalized message.